-alone for nitrogen at the site. development must considered likely to that there are no
+alone for nitrogen at the site. development must considered likely to that the ere are no

-Evidence suggests that consider its impact on contribute more significant existing
+Evidence suggests that consider its impact on contribute more signification ant existing

-localised deposition from traffic biodiversity and than 1% of the issues with regard
+localised deposition from traffic biodiversity and vith regard

-is likely to be the main cause geodiversity assets, minimum critical to air quality
+is likely to be the main cause geodiversity assets, minimum critical to air qu uality

 for critical loads being allowing for appropriate loads or levels within the

-exceeded 1 . buffer zones, and alone at the site for borough, with
+exceeded 1 . buffer zones, and alone at the site for boroug ah, with

-enhancing conditions for nitrogen and is National Air
+enhancing conditions for nitrogen and is National

-priority habitats and therefore Quality Objectives
+priority habitats and Objectives

-species. considered not being achieved.
+species. achieved.

-NE6 - Trees, Hedgerows likely to have in- Given the points
+NE6 - Trees, Hedgerows the points

-and Woodlands - combination effects above it is
+and Woodlands - combination effects above

-managing and through diffuse considered that
+managing and ered that

-protecting existing assets pollution. the plan will not
+protecting existing assets 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 n will not

-and restricting felling. penener. have LSEs on this
+and restricting felling. · · SEs on this

-Supports improved air site in-
+Supports improved air site in- 725 011 11115

-quality. combination with
+quality. nation with

-C1 - Promoting other plans and
+• C1 - Promoting plans and

-alternatives to the car - programmes as a
+alternatives to the car - · mmes as a

-promoting more result of increased
+promoting more f increased

-sustainable modes of diffuse
+sustainable modes of diffuse Tillereasea

-transport and increased atmospheric
+transport and increased atmose phoric

-pollution.

-accessibility to promote ροποποτί.
+accessibility to promote

-more cycling and walking
+more cycling and walking poliotio 11.

-• C3 Impact of
+C3 -Impact of

 development on

 Highways - seeks to

 manage and mitigate

 the impact of

 development on

 highways, managing

 congestion and

 atmospheric pollution

 BE1 - Urban Design -

 promotes design that

 encourages walking and

 cycling and efficient

 energy consumption.